urlaubsverwaltung/urlaubsverwaltung/.github/PULL_REQUEST_TEMPLATE.md

 If they:
  🐞 fix a bug, please describe the broken behaviour and how the changes fix it.
+    Please label with 'type: bug' and 'status: new'

  🎁 make an enhancement, please describe the new functionality and why you believe it's useful.
+    Please label with 'type: enhancement' and 'status: new'

 If your pull request relates to any existing issues, please reference them by using the issue number prefixed with #.

 -->